Popular music in Sweden: 2000s: Continued international success

 The Cheiron legacy kept growing into the 21st century.
 Max Martin continued creating hit songs for stars like Britney Spears, Céline Dion and Pink, and he also helped bring forward new talented producers such as Shellback.
 Another producer who rose to fame during the 2000s is Swedish/Moroccan RedOne, who had huge success worldwide working alongside Lady Gaga, and later other American stars.
 He has been nominated for eight Grammy Awards and won two of those.

-Robyn reappeared in 2007, after an absence of 10 years from the international music scene, with her #1 hit in the UK "With Every Heartbeat".
+Robyn reappeared in 2007, after an absence of 10 years from the international music scene, with her No. 1 hit in the UK "With Every Heartbeat".
 The self-titled album was certified Gold in the UK and Platinum in Sweden.

 The following singles reached the charts as well: "Handle Me" (UK #17), "Be Mine" (UK #10) and "Who's That Girl" (UK #26).
 "Dream On", the follow-up with Christian Falk, was originally released in 2006 on his album People Say.
-It was re-released in the UK in November 2008 peaking at #21.
+It was re-released in the UK in November 2008 peaking at No. 21.
 Robyn also collaborated with Norwegian duo Röyksopp for the single "The Girl and the Robot" in June 2009.

 A number of dance-oriented Swedish acts became internationally successful during this decade.
 In 2004, Swedish DJ and producer Eric Prydz topped the UK charts for five weeks with "Call on Me", while its 2007 follow up "Proper Education" was a #2 success.
-In 2008 Prydz had a hit with "Pjanoo", which also reached #2 in the UK (on download sales alone).
+In 2008 Prydz had a hit with "Pjanoo", which also reached No. 2 in the UK (on download sales alone).

 Basshunter is a Swedish singer, record producer and DJ.
 "Boten Anna" is a song with Swedish lyrics that had some success in continental Europe in 2006.
 In 2008 it reached number one in the UK with lyrics performed in English under the title "Now You're Gone".
 The second single "All I Ever Wanted" peaked at number two in the UK.

 September is a Swedish dance-singer whose song "Cry For You" reached number five in the UK in 2008.
 In the 2010s, she released two albums under her true name, Petra Marklund, and relaunched herself as a Swedish-language pop artist rather than a Europop dance artist.

 With "Crying at the Discoteque" the band Alcazar achieved success across Europe in 2000.
-It peaked at #3 in Germany and #13 in the UK.
+It peaked at No. 3 in Germany and #13 in the UK.
 The follow-up singles failed to reach this success.

 Another band which had success overseas were Play.
 Their biggest hit, "Us Against The World", sold over 500,000 copies.
 The song also featured in movies like The Master of Disguise and Holiday in the Sun, not forgetting the Lizzie McGuire series.

 Rock band Mando Diao from Borlänge were very successful in Europe in 2009 with their song "Dance With Somebody" from the album Give Me Fire.
 It reached number three in Germany and was a major hit in Europe peaking at number 8 on the Billboard Eurochart Hot 100 Singles.